 For most people, a little weight gain or minor swelling in certain areas of the body might not seem like a reason to seek medical help.
-However, for elderly or chronically ill individuals, these could be signs of edema, an often misunderstood and potentially serious condition.
+However, for older adults and people with chronic medical conditions, these could be signs of edema, an often misunderstood and potentially serious condition.

 Types of Edema